 Can You Heat And Cool Your Entire Home With A Mini Split?

 The size of your home, your heating and cooling requirements, as well as your budget are all factors in your HVAC solution.

 You can configure an entire home, even a large one, to utilize one or more mini splits.
 But it might not necessarily be the best choice.

 What Is a Ductless Mini-Split?

-A ductless mini-split is an HVAC system that is permanently installed in your home.
-They are comprised of two main parts, the indoor air handler (also called the evaporator or head unit) and the outdoor component, which houses the compressor that pumps refrigerant around the system.
+There are two main components to this system: the indoor air handler (also called the evaporator or head unit) and the outdoor condenser, which houses the compressor that pumps refrigerant around the system.

 Benefits of a Mini-Split System

 Mini-splits offer several benefits over traditional central air heating and cooling systems.